 Nursing leaders in the residential aged care sector in particular have expressed concern that the recent pay deal and $38m for extra staffing could see them losing more nurses to the DHB sector and push their nursing workforce into crisis mode.

 “The Ministry and DHBs are aware of the implications of nurses coming from other sectors to fill vacancies and will be working on approaches that will minimise this impact,” said Clendon.
-She said the DHBs and the Ministry were also aware that new graduates need support to transition to practice effectively and working be working on ensuring that support was in place.
+She said the DHBs and the Ministry were also aware that new graduates need support to transition to practice effectively and were working on ensuring that support was in place.

 Graham-Smith it was very clear in the Ministry of Health guidance to DHBs that decisions on how to spend the money had to be agreed by joint DHB NZNO councils and signed off by the DHB-NZNO Safe Staffing Healthy Workplace (SSHW) governance group.